Hannah Feldman Associate Professor

 Feldman’s courses reflect a markedly interdisciplinary focus and range from introductory surveys of art since the 1960s to advanced undergraduate lectures and graduate seminars that consider the intersection of art and urban space in sites of postcolonial and neocolonial conflict; art and protest; participatory aesthetic practices; theories of representation; theories and models of photographic practice; and, art in and about the Middle East and North Africa.

 From 2011-2015 she was Director of Undergraduate Studies.
 In 2011, she was elected to the Faculty Honor Roll, and, in 2015 she was awarded the Weinberg College Excellence in Mentoring Undergraduate Research Award.

-Regional Specialization: Middle East and North Africa, Europe and the Transatlantic
+Regional Specialization: Europe, Middle East and North Africa

 Hannah Feldman, From a Nation Torn: Decolonizing Art and Representation in France, 1945-1962, (Durham: Duke University Press, 2014).Hannah Feldman, "The Way of the Shovel" Artforum 52.6, February 2014, 207.